apollographql/rover/docs/source/usage/config/index.md

 ---
 title: "Overview"
 sidebar_title: "Overview"
-description: "Summary of all config commands"
+description: "Summary of all top-level config commands in rover"
 ---